PyCav/server/README.md

 1. admin users access to /home/public/users top level user folders customise dockerSpawner.py?

 1. Raven auth to Pypi so can be updated without git.
-(Niall)
+(Niall) Reflect in autosetup.sh and guide.

 #### **Complete**